 Introduction to South San Francisco, California

 South San Francisco is a city in San Mateo County, California.
-Located on the San Francisco Peninsula in Northern California's Bay Area, the city lies ten miles south of San Francisco in a broad valley formed by the San Bruno Mountains on the north and the Coast Range on the west.
-San Francisco International Airport is situated four miles to the city's south.
+Located on the San Francisco Peninsula in Northern California's Bay Area, the city lies 10 miles south of San Francisco in a broad valley formed by the San Bruno Mountains on the north and the Coast Range on the west.
+San Francisco International Airport is situated 4 miles to the city's south.
 Principal highways servicing the city include U.S. Route 101, and Interstates I-280 and I-380.
-Contrary to popular misconception South San Francisco is very much a city in its own right, and is not the southern part of the city of San Francisco.
+Contrary to popular misconception, South San Francisco is very much a city in its own right and is not the southern part of the city of San Francisco.

 Attractions in South San Francisco